GemTalk/Rowan/docs/Specification.md

 # The Rowan Specification
 Rowan is a [declarative][1], cross dialect, project management system for Smalltalk.

-## Differences Between Rowan and Monticello/Metacello
+## Differences between Rowan and Monticello/Metacello

 ### Declarative Object Model
 The Rowan object model is a superset of the [Monticello][2] object model.